ibm-mas/gitops-demo/README.md

 ### 3. Bootstrap ArgoCD and create the Account Root Application
-> TODO: allow use of an existing ArgoCD?
-I.e. bootstrap *just* creates the account root appliction?
-> TODO: update gitops-bootstrap to allow setting of all new root application parameters
-> TODO: test gitops-bootstrap in a blank cluster (can't do this in mas-4)

 The `mas gitops-bootstrap` function will perform the following actions:
 - Install ArgoCD operator
 - Create ArgoCD instance